 “I saw something that I felt I could take advantage of,” says Ray.
 “Mugabi was out-maneuvering Hagler, out-boxing him.
 And suddenly all the beer that I was drinking said that I could beat him.
 When I called my manager, Mike Trainer, and told him I wanted to fight Hagler he said, ‘Are you drinking?’
 I told him I was, but I was also serious.
 I saw something that I knew, if I was right, I could take advantage of.
 I just couldn’t get the same excitement for when I fought Howard.
 This was different.
 And fear was also a factor in preparing to win against Marvin.”

 And so the match billed as “The Super Fight” was signed for April 7, 1987.
-Hagler opened as a 4-to-1 betting favorite, though it felt as if the odds should have been 40-to-1 based on what most were saying about Ray’s chances.
+Hagler opened as a four-to-one betting favorite, though it felt as if the odds should have been forty-to-one based on what most were saying about Ray’s chances.
 But what many did not appreciate at the time was that Leonard had already gained a psychological edge by forfeiting the larger purse in favor of choosing the gloves he wanted, the number of rounds, and a larger ring.
 The pre-fight buzz was now underway and the mental games were only heating up.

 Leonard discusses the challenges of coming back after a long layoff, in this case, three years: “I trained for over a year for that fight.
 I cut back on drugs and drinking, I was clean.
 When you are away from boxing, you lose that ability to take a punch.
 Most fighters won’t admit that.
 When I first got hit in sparring I said to myself, ‘I’m going to be okay.’
 It’s the ‘Eye of the Tiger.’
 You have to find it again.
 Coming back when you are about to face an unorthodox fighter is very difficult.”